 Interestingly, one liver specialist, Dr. Neehar Parikh, found that binge drinking started spiking around 2009, a year associated with a ravaging recession plaguing the country.
 Parikh hypothesized that the loss of opportunity and emotional burden associated with it might have surged problematic drinking.

 Today, many liver specialists report seeing more young adults on their caseloads than ever before.
-They associate it to the widespread socialization of binge drinking and other, prevalent risk factors like obesity- which can exacerbate liver problems.
+They associate it with the widespread socialization of binge drinking and other, prevalent risk factors like obesity- which can exacerbate liver problems.

 What Is The Solution?